 This is a teacake recipe that I came up with inspired by the giant zucchini our friend Karen dropped off from her garden.
 I had already made a Zucchini Curry and a Zucchini Soup with this giant squash.
 The next dish had to be something sweet and a teacake seemed like the perfect treat for this super tender zucchini.

 When I came up with this teacake recipe I was trying to replicate a zucchini loaf bread I used to have at Peets Coffee & Tea years ago.
-It was super moist, not too sweet, with some lovely sweet spices, and a few walnuts.
-I used to admire the delicate green specks of zucchini that always caught my eye when I would take a bite.
+It was super moist, not too sweet, with lovely sweet spices, and walnuts.
+I used to admire the delicate green specks of zucchini that always caught my eye.

 Zucchini Tea Cake with Fresh Ginger and Allspice

 - 1 1/2 cups all-purpose flour, plus more for pan

 - 1 cup granulated sugar

 - 1 1/2 tsp baking powder

 - 1/2 tsp baking soda

 - 2 tsp allspice OR 1 tsp ginger powder, 1 tsp cinnamon, and 1/2 tsp nutmeg